Welcome to another project in a long line of “I don’t know why I’m doing this” projects!

 }

 Using this approach made decoding a lot simpler.
-A task could be set up to watch the morse code button, feed the inputs to the decoder and when a character match was found, use a channel to feed that character to the task that managed the USB HID interface.
+A task could be set up to watch the morse code button, feed the inputs to the decoder and do the USB keyboard stuff when a character match was found via another task.
+Message channels were used for communicating between tasks.

 More keys?

 At this point I realised a few fundamental issues with the one button approach.
 For starters, without a space bar it is very hard to write more than one very long word.
-So a space key was a must.
-Secondly, without a shift key, it was very hard to add punctuation, proper sentence structure or beyond basic text.
-This might have been OK in the days when morse code was in regular use, but in this modern era I’d love to be able to type most things without being shouted at for poor punctuation.
+So adding a space key was the first bit of scope creep.
+Secondly, without a shift key, it was very hard to add punctuation.
+This might have been OK in the days when morse code was in regular use.
+Sadly in this more refined modern age (i.e. the age of being corrected on the internet) I’d love to be able to type most things without being told off for poor spelling.

-So one key turned into three keys2 - a “morse” key, a shift key and a space key.
+So the scope was crept again and a Shift key was added.
+Just like that, a one key keyboard had been “upgraded” into a three key keyboard3 - a “morse” key, a shift key and a space key.
 This in turn meant the firmware now had a lot of different tasks spawned:

 - A